capslockd/LLM-training-pipeline/DESIGN_REPORT.md

 	-   GitHub subset: streaming+filtering The Pile is slow.
 Options:
 	    - Maybe could use a pre-split code dataset (e.g., bigcode/the-stack, codeparrot/github-code).
 	-   Tokenizer choice: bert-base-uncased is a general-purpose tokenizer (good baseline).
 For domain-specific tasks (biomedical, code) use specialized tokenizers (PubMedBERT, CodeBERT) or other model specific tokenizers.
+    - Improve performance of the DataParser class by adding more streaming flag (reduce memory load), increase worker count and batch sizes
+        - Currently only added in the config under **Performance/Runtime** options
+    - Add flexiblity to save other output formats.
+Currently only support arrow.
+    - Improve incremental runs due to data checkpoint parsing.